muellerberndt/scrooge-mcetherface/README.md

 $ ./scrooge <address>
 ```

+## Support

+No support for this tool exists whatsoever.

 ## Important Notes

 - This is a weekend project that hasn't been extensively tested.
 Don't use it on mainnet.